Skip to content

 TL;DR

-This paper systematically evaluates 12 scoring functions for identifying inactive attention heads in LLMs, finding that the attention head output norm-based scoring function (AHON LN) more consistently identifies inactive heads across model families than traditional attention weight metrics.
-On average across 14 models, over 12% of heads can be zeroed out while maintaining MMLU accuracy within 1%.
+This paper systematically evaluates 12 score functions for identifying inactive attention heads in LLMs.
+The study finds that score functions based on head output norms (AHON LN) identify inactive heads more consistently across model families than traditional attention weight metrics.
+On average, across 14 models, more than 12% of heads can be zeroed out while maintaining MMLU accuracy within 1%.

 Background & Motivation